 In addition the above guidance states it will also be necessary to have policies in place that address NRPF service provision, which address how discretionary powers are exercised towards particular groups, for example, pregnant women without children.
 Customer may therefore include additional local information.

-The definition of ‘subject to immigration control’ includes non-European Economic Area (EEA) nationals who:
+People ‘subject to immigration include non-European Economic Area (EEA) nationals who:

 The statement ‘no public funds’ will be written on the person’s immigration documentation, if they have immigration permission with NRPF.